What is a secured loan?

 Credit scores are complex and take many factors into account.
 Payment history can be a major factor in calculating your scores.
 In fact, it’s the most significant factor that impacts your FICO® score, accounting for 35%.
 Making consistent, on-time payments on a secured loan may help improve your credit scores.

-Taking out a secured loan will also increase your total debt, which can impact credit scores.
+Taking out a secured loan will increase your total debt, which can also impact your credit scores.
 FICO says total debt comprises 30% of your score.
 A secured loan may also help diversify your credit mix, which FICO says makes up 10% of your score.

 Key takeaways: Secured loans